Ekkehard-Schulze/indoor-climate-logger/README.md

 additional sensor types.
 Attention:  in addition to the code modification I needed a 820 Ohm pullup resistor if I used more than one DS18X20 Sensor and 450 Ohm für MAX31850, instead of the usual 4k7 used in sensor data sheets.
-This is an indication that the basic implementation of One-Wire in Micropython/CircuitPython and as well in the Linux kernel does not cover One-Wire parasite power in a proper way.
+This is an indication that the basic implementation of One-Wire in Micropython/CircuitPython and as well in the Linux kernel does not implement One-Wire parasite power in a proper way.
 Conseqeuntly, you can not use parasite power for larger installations.

-11. You find more technical details in _indoor-climate-logger.py_.